benjaminweymouth/WealthSimpleCaseStudy/README.md

 * What domain of the financial industry is the company in?

+WealthSimple inhabits a growing domain of digital banks who specialize in online trading, cryptocurrency, robo-advising and peer-to-peer payments.
+This is a novel product portfolio because many firms will only specialize in one or more of these financial products.
+Thus, WealthSimple's industrial categorization

 * What have been the major trends and innovations of this domain over the last 5-10 years?